at Meramec State Park

 The park's natural heritage is as rich as its abundant cultural heritage.
 Several miles of picturesque riverbank scenery are preserved in the park, providing a haven for river wildlife and recreation.
 Hidden within the park's expansive forest are several springs and more than 40 caves.

 Naturalist-led tours of Fisher Cave, offered on a seasonal basis, provide an interesting adventure for park visitors.
 From the low, narrow streamside passages to the huge rooms filled with calcite deposits, Fisher Cave offers one outstanding cave scene after another.
-Inside these rooms and passages are well-preserved bear claw marks, cave wildlife and a vast array of calcite deposits ranging from intricate hellectites to massive columns 30 feet tall.
+Inside these rooms and passages are well-preserved bear claw marks, cave wildlife and a vast array of calcite deposits ranging from intricate helictites to massive columns over 30 feet tall.
+Park interpretive programs are also provided seasonally at the outdoor amphitheater behind the Fisher Cave building.

 Water recreation opportunities are abundant at Meramec State Park.
 Float down the river in a canoe or raft and enjoy the scenery along the way.
 Weekday floats offer substantially more solitude than weekends.
 Canoe and raft rental is available in the River Stop Store and includes shuttle transportation, paddles and life jackets.
 People swim in the Meramec River at their own risk.
 Anglers can cast their lines into the river, which contains the greatest variety of aquatic life in Missouri.